-Training and developing people has been at the heart of the McDonald’s business throughout its 41 years in the UK.
-Each year the company invests over £40 million in developing its people and providing opportunities for progression.
+Training and developing people has always been at the heart of the McDonald’s business and each year the company invests over £40 million in developing its people and providing opportunities for progression.
 Attracting, retaining and engaging the best people is key and prospective managers have the opportunity to create a long-term career with one of the worlds most recognised and successful brands.

-Exclusive interview for The Guardian UK 300 2017/18
+Exclusive interview for The Guardian UK 300 2018/19